paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-Specifically assign to the person's name attribute if they were not given one using `self.name = "Unknown"`, or...
+Specifically assign to the person's `name` instance variable if they were not given one using `self.name = "Unknown"`, or...

 ---
 [.background-color: #F0F0F0]